spinalcordtoolbox/sct_docker/README.rst

       docker-machine start default

     Note: With these commands we have increased the RAM memory of the VM Docker to 2GB.
-It is important that your PC have at least 3 GB of RAM in order to let at least 1 GB for your Windows host system.
+It is important that your PC have at least 3 GB of RAM in order to leave at least 1 GB for your Windows host system.

 #.
 Go to C:/Users and create the folder named **docker_shared_folder**